bentoml/BentoML/README.md

 bentoml predict {saved_path} --input='./iris_test_data.csv'
 ```

-Saved Bento can also be installed and used as a Python PyPI package:
+BentoML bundle is also pip-installable and can be used as a Python package:
 ```bash
 pip install {saved_path}
 ```